 5) Add 2 Factor Authentication (2FA) To Login

 Once 2FA is enabled, even if our username and password are compromised, attackers would not be able to access our site.
 This is because every login process is complete only after entering a security key generated by our mobile phone.
 It is quite simple to implement 2FA using Google authenticator.
 Once this is implemented our login screen would have an additional text box to enter the security code from our phone as shown below.

 6) Add Google reCaptcha to the login screen

-Another simple way of making our login page more secure is by using Google reCaptcha plugin.
-We have already discussed adding reCaptcha to WordPress login screen.
+Another simple way of making our login page more secure is by using the Google reCaptcha plugin.
+We have already discussed adding reCaptcha to the WordPress login screen.
 Follow the steps in this blog to add reCaptcha.
 Once done successfully our login screen will be like as shown below.

 7) Add Security questions to the login screen